-The tech billionaire investor saw the potential of DNAsimple not only in business but also in helping improve medical and genetic research in the future.
+The tech billionaire investor saw the potential of DNAsimple not only in business but also in helping improve medical and genetic research.

 Noel responded with a counter offer of $200,000 for 15% equity.
-Surprisingly, Cuban eventually agreed and Noel was overcome with surprise and gratitude.
+Surprisingly, Cuban accepted and agreed with the counter and Noel was overcome with surprise and gratitude.

 What happened to DNAsimple after Shark Tank?

-Publicity from the Shark Tank episode and guidance from Mark Cuban has helped DNAsimple to move their company forward.
+Publicity from the Shark Tank episode and guidance from Mark Cuban definitely helped DNAsimple to move their company forward.

 Is DNAsimple still in business today?

-The company shared a link to the DNAsimple database for public viewing on their Facebook page last September 2019.
+The company shared a link to their DNA database on their Facebook page last September 2019.

-DNAsimple’s dashboard shows at least 110,000 DNA samples in their database, categorized by race, with statistics for different conditions such as Diabetes (Type II), Depression, Chron’s Disease for different demographics such as gender, ethnicity, and age.
+Based on DNAsimple’s dashboard, at least 110,000 DNA samples are included in their database, categorized by race, with statistics for different conditions such as Diabetes (Type II), Depression, Chron’s Disease for different demographics such as gender, ethnicity, and age (see dashboard below).

 Founder Olivier Noel, according to his website, has continued his Ph.D. in Biochemistry and Molecular Genetics.
 He has also had plenty of speaking engagements and is about to venture into coaching science startups.